MicrosoftDocs/well-architected/well-architected/resiliency/design-requirements.md

 Recovery targets identify how long the workload can be unavailable and how much data is acceptable to lose during a disaster.
 Define target reports for the application and key scenarios.
 Target reports needed are Recovery Time Objective (RTO) &mdash; the maximum acceptable time an application is unavailable after an incident, and Recovery Point Objective (RPO) &mdash; the maximum duration of data loss that is acceptable during a disaster.

-Recovery targets are nonfunctional requirements of a system and should be dictated by business requirements.
+Recovery targets are non-functional requirements of a system and should be dictated by business requirements.
 Recovery targets should be defined in accordance to the required RTO and RPO targets for the workloads.

 ## Meet application platform requirements